yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-sumofsquaresprogramming.md

 solvesos(F);
 ````

-The sum-of-squares decomposition is extracted with the command [sosd].
+The sum-of-squares decomposition is extracted with the command [sosd](/command/sosd).

 ````matlab
 h = sosd(F);